 Dry Cleaning Oilcloth and Oilskin Tarps

-Simply lay your tarp out on a flat surface and using a stiff bristled brush brush the area you intend to clean briskly.
+Lay your tarp out on a flat surface and using a stiff-bristled brush, brush the area you intend to clean briskly.

 It is important to avoid using a brush with metal bristles as this will quickly damage the cloth.